isomerpages/gb-assist/pages/solutionrepo/solution1217.md

 ---
-title: INNOCOM - AUTODESK AEC COLLECTION - AEC Collection - 1 Year
+title: CSG - Autodesk AEC Collection - Single User 3-year Subscription
 permalink: /productivity-solutions-grant/solutionrepo/solution1217
 ---

 #### Description

-AEC Collection consists of a set of BIM and CAD tools that support projects from early-stage design through to construction.
+The AEC Collection provides BIM and CAD software, including Revit, Civil 3D, and AutoCAD, enabling designers, engineers, and contractors to efficiently deliver high quality building and infrastructure projects.
+With the AEC Collection, teams can create in new ways, explore what's possible, and build with confidence.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_INNOCOM_20200257_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_CSG_20200236_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria